 What about Emergency Preparedness and Response Requirements?

 Emergency Preparedness and Response is not a separate standard but rather a group of requirements that discusses the importance of planning for an emergency, whether the potential event takes the form of a natural or man-made disaster.
 Your organization should develop detailed plans that outline general preparedness, as well as specific responses to different kinds of disasters, including fire and extreme weather events.
-One thing to keep in mind when developing these plans is how waste management will be addressed should the regular waste service be disrupted or if there is a rapid increase in the volume of contaminated waste generated.
-Developing emergency response plans in partnership with a waste management company can ensure your organization fully analyzes different scenarios and identifies proactive strategies that mitigate risk and support continuous compliance before, during, and after a disaster.
+One thing to keep in mind when developing these plans is how waste management will be addressed should the regular waste service be disrupted or if there is a rapid increase in the volume of contaminated chemical waste generated.
+Developing emergency response plans in partnership with a hazardous chemical waste management company can ensure your organization fully analyzes different scenarios and identifies proactive strategies that mitigate risk and support continuous compliance before, during, and after a disaster.

 Meeting OSHA requirements can be challenging.
 By working with a knowledgeable partner that has deep familiarity with the standards, you can be confident your organization is meeting relevant requirements consistently.
 To learn how Stericycle can be your OSHA compliance partner, go to our OSHA Compliance Hub.